jleahred/jle_cpp_tk/README.md

     - Easy to use API (the implementation could be complex)
     - I will introduce features as soon I will require
     - No thousands of options, better few options, easy to use and less verbose
-- Make dificult to write only code using this library.
+- Make dificult to produce *"write only code"* using this library.
 The code using this library...
     - could not be simple to write
     - has to be easy to read
 - Small